vocdoni/docs/docs/protocol/architecture.md

 + Do use static web pages, so they can be replicated
 + Do allow third parties to add infrastructure

-To this end, the Vocdoni platform is composed of the following components.
+To this end, a Vocdoni voting process makes use of the following components.

 ![Main architecture](./architecture-main.png "Main architecture")